 Particle Fallout

-The particle fallout rate as measured by an Oregon standard method at a location approved by the Department of Environmental Quality must not exceed:
+The particle fallout rate as measured by an Oregon standard method at a location approved by DEQ must not exceed:

 (1) 10 grams per square meter per month in an industrial area.

 (2) 5.0 grams per square meter per month in an industrial area if visual observations show a presence of wood waste or soot and the volatile fraction of the sample exceeds 70 percent.